rpoplawski/hackathon/README.md

 ```
       name:         "string"
-      days_left:    "string"
       dept:         "string"
       yrs_employed: "integer"
       position:     "string"
       status:       "string"
       pay:          "string"
+      days_left:    "string"

 ```

 ###To update an employee record:
-- Send a `PUT` request to `https://secure-fjord-5088.herokuapp.com/employees/id`.
+- Send a `PUT` request to `https://secure-fjord-5088.herokuapp.com/employees/:id`.
 The response will be in JSON format with the following parameters:

 ```
       name:         "string"
-      days_left:    "string"
       dept:         "string"
       yrs_employed: "integer"
       position:     "string"
       status:       "string"
       pay:          "string"
+      days_left:    "string"

 ```

 ###To delete an employee record:
-- Send a `DELETE` request to `https://secure-fjord-5088.herokuapp.com/employees/id`.
+- Send a `DELETE` request to `https://secure-fjord-5088.herokuapp.com/employees/:id`.
 The response will be: "Employee terminated and record deleted successfully."
+Additionally, the following message will appear:

 ```
-      name:         "string"
-      days_left:    "string"
-      dept:         "string"
-      yrs_employed: "integer"
-      position:     "string"
-      status:       "string"
-      pay:          "string"
+{ message: "Employee terminated and record deleted successfully." } with a status of 200

+Once the employee is deleted, the json message rendered is:

+{ error_msg: "No valid employee found.", id: params[:id] }.to_json with a status of 404

 ```